Pavel-Egorov/tornado_jsonrpc/README.md

 2. And then create `tornado_app.py`, where You define tornado Application:

         from tornado_jsonrpc import JSONRPCHandler
         from tornado.ioloop import IOLoop
         from tornado.web import Application

         from your_package import views

         Application(
             [
                 ('/api', views.JSONRPCHandler, dict(views=views)),
             ],
         ).listen(8888)

         IOLoop.current().start()

+3. You can also use CORSIgnoreJSONRPCHandler to receive requests from all sources or WithCredentialsJSONRPCHandler to also receive cookies with request.

 CONTRIBUTE
 ----------

-If You have found an error or want to offer some changes - create a pull request and I will review it as soon as possible!
+If You have found an error or want to offer changes - create a pull request and I will review it as soon as possible!